stratux/stratux-setup/README.md

-An alternative method for installing Stratux on your stock OS.
+An alternative method for installing Stratux on your board's stock Linux OS.

 Tested on RPi2, Raspbian Jessie and *Jessie Lite (requires image resize), and Odroid-C2 Ubuntu.